CZ-NIC/knot/doc/operation.rst

-The process how the server loads a zone is influenced by the configuration of the :ref:`zonefile-load <zone_zonefile-load>` and :ref:`journal-content <zone_journal-content>` parameters (also DNSSEC signing applies), the existence of a zone file and journal (and their relative out-of-dateness), and wheather it is a cold start of the server or a zone reload (invoked by e.g. knotc interface).
+The process how the server loads a zone is influenced by the configuration of the :ref:`zonefile-load <zone_zonefile-load>` and :ref:`journal-content <zone_journal-content>` parameters (also DNSSEC signing applies), the existence of a zone file and journal (and their relative out-of-dateness), and whether it is a cold start of the server or a zone reload (e.g. invoked by the knotc interface).
 Please note that zone transfers are not taken into account here – they are planned after the zone is loaded (including AXFR bootstrap).